Building Geetanjali

 participant Validator

-API->>Embedder: Encode case description
+API->>Embedder: Encode description

-Embedder->>ChromaDB: Vector similarity search (top-k)
+Embedder->>ChromaDB: Vector search (top-k verses)

-ChromaDB-->>API: Retrieved verses with scores
+ChromaDB-->>API: Relevant verses + scores

 API->>API: Construct prompt with context